Tuesday, October 29, 2024

 A lonely dice snake (Natrix tessellata), warming up on the reeds.
 The camouflage works.

 But new adventures awaited us.
 We planned to go a little bit more inland.
 From the sea, the land quickly rises up to a higher plateau, which might promise some new views and herps.
 So this would be another travel day, with some stops along the way.
 One of those stops was called termessos minor.
 We already visited the mayor Termessos, but this one was especially minor, just a bridge next to a hill it seemed.
-The hill might have been an agora in times long gone.
+The hill might have been an acropolis in times long gone.
 But the herping was good, multiple worm snakes, Bridled mabuya, Pelasgian rock lizards, snake eyed lizards and Greek tortoises.
 New for this trip were a couple of big Caspian whip snakes (Dolichophis caspius).

 A lot of what we saw on the way, was farmlands, still very early in the season.
 A lot of trees didn't have leaves yet and we registered our first sub 10 degrees temperature of the trip.
 Herping wasn't easy for most of the trip, but it was a good day.
 We arrived at our final apartment in Korucak.
 We were also back close to Lyciasalamandra antalyana territory, so we gave it one more try before dinner after sunset (it was still ramazan after all).
 But unfortunately, we didn't find any in the most probable locations.
 It was quite dry here as well.